Skip to content

 When it’s extremely cold outside, or the power goes out, you may need to use a space heater, generator, or fireplace.
 These need to be properly used, or they can pose a severe risk.

 • Do not leave any candles unattended.
+Use battery-powered lanterns instead.

 Reduce Your Risks and Stay Safe